qyc206/evq_big_data_project/README.md

 To Zeppelin notebooks that are used to clean the datasets are broken down into the following sub-sections: **Uniformity, Accuracy, Inconsistency, Completeness, and Outlier**

-Since Zeppelin notebooks cannot be rendered on Github, we also provide a Jupyter notebook version that is **view only**.
+Since Zeppelin notebooks cannot be rendered on Github, we also provide a Jupyter notebook version that is for **view only**.
 Please do not try to run the Jupyter  notebook versions as they will not work.

 #### Uniformity